Add a beautiful OM design wall stencil to the Pooja room (prayer room) makeover during the Fall 2021 One Room Challenge

-There’s more for this week.
-I am also building two small pedestal tables for the Pooja room.
-I’ll have a separate post for that.
+There’s more for the coming weeks.
+I am also building a Pooja Mandir and two small pedestal tables for the Pooja room.
+I’ll have separate posts for that.

 Please do join me on the exciting journey as I transform our prayer room into a beautiful and rich sanctuary!

 Follow me on Instagram for more detailed and day-to-day updates on all my projects.